Anti-collision Technologies for Unmanned Aerial Vehicles: Recent Advances and Future Trends: Collision Avoidance Methods

 \subsubsection{Reinforcement Learning}

 Reinforcement learning is usually applied in the problem with continuous decision, which is often used in obstacle avoidance and path planing of UAV.

-To enable the UAV to avoid obstacles when it is trapped, \cite{L_nonH_7} introduced the adaptive and random exploration (ARE) method to obstacle avoidance problem.
+To enable the UAV to avoid obstacles when it is trapped, \cite{L_nonH_7} introduced the adaptive and random exploration (ARE) method in obstacle avoidance problem.
 This algorithm combines self-learning and random search, so that the UAV can avoid obstacles and simultaneously conquer learning mistakes.

-As to the obstacle avoidance algorithm of multiple UAVs, a multi-UAV anti-collision framework based on reinforcement learning was proposed in \cite{L_nonH_26}, four elements of environment control, action space, environment model and return value in the decision-making process of UAV were analyzed in details, so as to effectively solve multi-UAV anti-collision problems. \cite{L_nonH_5} proposed Experience-shared Advantaged Actor - Critic (ES-A2C) algorithm innovatively, where the UAV can share the learned experience with other UAVs in the swarm.
-Compared with traditional algorithm such as Q Learning algorithm and Actor-Critic algorithm, the ES-A2C algorithm has higher success rate and shorter training period.
+{As to the obstacle avoidance algorithm of multiple UAVs, a multi-UAV anti-collision framework based on reinforcement learning was proposed in \cite{L_nonH_26}, so as to avoid collision with other UAVs.
+Four elements of environment control, action space, environment model, and return value in the decision-making process of UAV were analyzed in details, so as to effectively solve multi-UAV anti-collision problem.
+To prevent collision with dynamic obstacles in the environment, \cite{L_nonH_5} proposed Experience-shared Advantaged Actor - Critic (ES-A2C) algorithm innovatively, where the UAV can share the learned experience with other UAVs in the swarm.
+Compared with traditional algorithm such as Q learning algorithm and Actor-Critic algorithm, the ES-A2C algorithm has higher success rate and shorter training period.}

-\cite{L_nonH_27} proposed a multi-UAV obstacle avoidance method based on two-stage reinforcement learning, which firstly adopted the monitoring method with loss function, and then adopted the traditional reinforcement learning method in the second stage to overcome the shortcomings of the traditional reinforcement learning methods, such as high variance and poor repeatability.
+{In order to solve the collision avoidance problem between multiple UAVs, }\cite{L_nonH_27} proposed a multi-UAV obstacle avoidance method based on two-stage reinforcement learning, which firstly adopted the monitoring method with loss function, and then adopted the traditional reinforcement learning method in the second stage to overcome the shortcomings of the traditional reinforcement learning methods, such as high variance and poor repeatability.

+{In order to ensure safety of UAV in high-dynamic multi-obstacle environment, \cite{M_add_27.5} proposed a distributed DRL framework, which applied LSTM to help UAVs capture more information from the dynamic environment.
+A clipped DRL loss function derived from UAV's exploration in the environment was proposed, which is more suitable for high-dynamic environment.
+Compared with DQN, Double DQN (DDQN), and other advanced DRL algorithms, this algorithm has better convergence property.}